scvae/scvae/docs/guide.rst

    * ``bernoulli``,
    * ``gaussian``, and
    * ``log_normal``.
-* ``-k``: The threshold for modelling low counts using discrete probabilities and high counts using a shifted likelihood function (denoted by :math:`k_\text{max}` in Grønbech et al., 2018).
+* ``-k``: The threshold for modelling low counts using discrete probabilities and high counts using a shifted likelihood function (denoted by :math:`k_\text{max}` in :ref:`Grønbech et al., 2020 <groenbech2020>`).
 This turns the likelihood function into a corresponding piecewise categorical likehood function.
 * ``-q``: The latent prior distribution.
 For the VAE model, this can only be a normal isotropic Gaussian distribution (``gaussian``) or one with unit variance (``unit_variance_gaussian``).
 For the GMVAE model, this can either be a Gaussian-mixture model with a diagonal covariance matrix (``gaussian_mixture``) or a full covariance matrix (``full_covariance_gaussian_mixture``).
 Note that a full covariance matrix should only be used for simpler GMVAE models.
 * ``--prior-probabilites-method``: Method for how to set the mixture coefficients for the latent prior distribution of the GMVAE model.
 They can be fixed to either uniform values (``uniform``) or inferred values from labelled data (``infer``), or they can be learnt by the model (``learn``).
 * ``-l``: The dimension of the latent variable.
 * ``-H``: The number of hidden units in each layer separated by spaces.
 For example, ``-H 200 100`` will make both the inference (encoder) and the generative (decoder) networks two-layered with the first inference layer and the last generative layer consisting of 200 hidden units and the last inference layer and the first generative layer consisting of 100 hidden units.
 * ``-K``: The number of components for the GMVAE (if possible, this is inferred from labelled data, but it can be overridden using this option).
-* ``-w``: The number of epochs during the start of training with a linear weight on the KL divergence (the warm-up optimisation scheme described in Grønbech et al., 2018).
+* ``-w``: The number of epochs during the start of training with a linear weight on the KL divergence (the warm-up optimisation scheme described in :ref:`Grønbech et al., 2020 <groenbech2020>`).
 This weight is gradually increased linearly from 0 to 1 for this number of epochs.
 * ``--batch-correction``: Perform batch correction if batch indices are available in data set (currently only possible with Loom data sets).

 The training procedure can be changed using the following options (only applicable to the ``train`` command):

 * ``-e``: The number of epochs to train the model.
 * ``--learning-rate``: The learning rate of the model.
-The model is optimised using the Adam optimisation algorithm (:ref:`Kingma and Ba, 2014 <kingma2014>`).
+The model is optimised using the Adam optimisation algorithm (:ref:`Kingma and Ba, 2015 <kingma2015>`).

 A GMVAE model with a negative binomial likelihood function, a 100-dimensional latent variable, two hidden layers of each 100 units, and 200 epochs using the warm-up scheme is trained for 500 epochs on the ``10x-PBMC-PP`` data set like this::